-Recruiting of new employees includes identity, right to work and residency status checks to ensure potential employees are identified effectively and appropriately using official forms of identification.
+Recruiting of new employees includes identity, right to work and residency status checks to ensure potential employees are identified effectively using official forms of identification.
 These background checks form the basis of Keyfuels being able to make an offer of employment to individuals who are successful during the interview process.
-Kueyfuels recruits for full-time, part-time, temporary and fixed term positions.
+Keyfuels recruits for full-time, part-time, temporary and fixed term positions.

 Temporary workers are utilised within the business during periods of increased workload.
 However, all employees are on boarded into the business using the same defined policy and process as permanent employees and contractors.

-Currently, Keyfuels does not provide standalone modern slavery training or related materials to its employees.
-Having said that, Keyfuels has adopted a number of supporting policy documents that highlight the company’s approach and expected standards.
+Currently, Keyfuels does not provide standalone Modern Slavery training or related materials to its employees.
+Notwithstanding, Keyfuels has adopted a number of supporting policy documents that highlight the company’s approach and expected standards.
 The current policies include but are not limited to:

 - FLEETCOR UK Responsibility and Sustainability Policy